 There’s no guesswork with the electrical percolators.
 Hook it up to the power supply, turn it on, and the unit will automatically start and stop brewing.

 If you’re using a stovetop percolator, pay attention to the heat source and the pot.

 Adjust the burner to a low to medium heat level.

 Preferably, you’d want to heat the water slowly without allowing it to boil fully!

-Most of the stovetop percolators feature a glass knob or transparent plastic on the top so you can track what’s going on there.
+Most stovetop percolators feature a glass knob or transparent plastic on the top so you can track what’s going on there.

-Once you see any bubbles through the bottle, this means that the water is hot enough to start forming steam.
+Once you see any bubbles through the bottle, the water is hot enough to start forming steam.

-Lower the heat level a bit so that you can avoid bubbles from forming continuously.
+Lower the heat level a bit to prevent bubbles from forming continuously.

 Ideally, bubbles are expected to appear every few seconds.